FrewtyPebbles/Earwig-Web-Framework/README.md

 # Earwig
- A http server that enables you to use python as a server side scripting language.
+ An http server that enables you to use python as a server side scripting language.